michaellee/jekyll-alpha/readme.md

-# Jekyll Alpha
+# Jekyll Alpha ⍺

-Alpha is a bare bones Jekyll theme to build your Jekyll theme on top of.
+Alpha is a bare bones Jekyll project to build your Jekyll theme on top of.